grafana/tutorials/content/tutorials/create-users-and-teams.md

 - **Viewer -** For viewing dashboards.

-> **Note**: You can also configure Grafana to allow [anonymous access](https://grafana.com/docs/grafana/latest/auth/overview/#anonymous-authentication), to make dashboards available even to those who don't have a Grafana user account. ((Do we want to point to play.grafana.com as an example?))
+> **Note**: You can also configure Grafana to allow [anonymous access](https://grafana.com/docs/grafana/latest/auth/overview/#anonymous-authentication), to make dashboards available even to those who don't have a Grafana user account.
+That's how Grafana Labs made play.grafana.com publicly available.

 ### Exercise: Add a user